hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 		"Wed Sept 23 11:25:10 IST 2014 --- completed setup seed"

-2 Login to the seed VM using the following command:
+2. Login to the seed VM using the following command:

 		ssh root@192.0.2.1

-3. Ensure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and in the following format and upload THE FILE to `/root`.
+3. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and in the following format and upload the file to `/root`.
 		<mac_address>,<ipmi_user>,<ipmi_password>,<ipmi_address>,<no_of_cpus>,<memory_MB>,<diskspace_GB>

 	***QUESTION: Must use IPMI user vs ILO user in beta?***